aleciavogel/fs-coding-challenge/README.md

 - The unit for Greenhouse Gas data being MTCO2e (metric tons of CO2 equivalent) based off of a couple of Google searches I did.
 I'm not 100% sure if this is correct, but it seemed to be the most common unit of measurement for GHG emissions.

+Also, please don't be worried by the whole 7 hour time span that you might notice across my git commits.
+I had a lot of interruptions this morning and had to take some breaks to deal with them.
+I reckon I spent around 2 to 2.5 hours on this project, including writing my notes and getting Netlify set-up to work.

 Thank you for your consideration and I hope you enjoy reviewing my submission!

 ### Setup & Installation

 I'm using Node v21.7.3 and Yarn v1.22.22 for this project.
-If you wish you install this project on your machine, you can do so by running the following command:
+If you wish to install this project on your machine, you can do so by running the following command:

 ```bash